KKasbarian/30Days30Sites/Photographer/README.md

 - Parallax Effect used for Good.
 - Flexbox as Always is Used a Lot.
 - Gallery Section's Design is taken from W3Schools.
-- I can't Beleive I made a Map and a Contact Form is Aligned beside Each Other!!
+- I can't Beleive I made a Map and a Contact Form Aligned beside Each Other!!
 - I Implemented a Map.
 - Interesting Footer.